 Weather-wise, October is one of the best months for being outdoors in New Orleans.
-Take your pick of fests and join us for fall fun in the Big Easy.
-Make Hotel Provincial your home base as you enjoy the following unique events in our one-of-a-kind city.
+Take your pick of fests and join us for fall fun in the French Quarter and beyond.
+Make Hotel Provincial your home base as you enjoy the following unique October events in New Orleans, a one-of-a-kind city.
+Book now.

-Oktoberfest in New Orleans is three weekends of German-food, music, culture and fun.
-Sponsored by the Deutches Haus of New Orleans, Oktoberfest 2017 will take place at their new home at 1700 Moss Street.
+Oktoberfest in New Orleans is three weekends of German food, music, culture and fun.
+Sponsored by the Deutches Haus of New Orleans, Oktoberfest 2019 will take place at 1700 Moss Street.
 Zum Woh!
 (To your health!)

 This film festival was named one of the “25 Film Festivals Worth the Entry Fee” by MovieMaker Magazine, and one of the “Fifteen Fests You Should Enter” by Premium Beat.
 If you love the movies, you won’t want to miss it.

-This year's celebration in Lafayette Square Park will include entertainment by Grammy winning performers Robert Cray and Bobby Rush.
-Come get your fill of BBQ from the top restaurants and smokers in the region.
+As usual, this year's celebration in Lafayette Square Park will include entertainment by great local acts as well as BBQ from the top restaurants and smokers in the region.

 Get ready to yell “throw me something, Monster” at this annual Mardi Gras-style Halloween event with floats from Kern Studios.
 Due to the tragic accident at the Hard Rock Hotel, the route will not travel down Canal Street.
 For more information and an updated parade route, visit www.kreweofboo.com.